nirvana/kurt/README.md

       }
     }

+  Thus your deliverable is a generic kurt renderer written in Unity (so a Unity project) and the description/documentation/specification of Kurt UI Widgets.

+  I *strongly* recomend doing a complete pass on this with the minimal UI set, maybe just one.
+And then expand it with more widgets over time.

   2. Build a simple application to render each of the objects in the library.
 So for the above button, the app would create a button at the specified location and size and when it was pressed, on release, the event would be sent to the given REST endpoint